 I would always tell students who were on the fence about studying abroad that they will never look back and say, I really wish I didn’t spend five months in Australia or wherever they are thinking about going.
 Studying abroad is such a life-changing experience and even if the first few weeks are tough, you learn so much about yourself and how well you can navigate the unknown.

-I have traveled to Australia multiple times on work trips with TEAN.
-Outside of Australia I’ve had the incredible opportunity to visit Thailand and Singapore.
-We have a TEAN employee travel incentive program that encourages our team to spend holiday time in the countries where we work.
+I have traveled to numerous places within Australia multiple times on work trips with TEAN.
+We have a TEAN employee travel incentive program that encourages our team to spend vacation time in the countries where we work and, outside of Australia, I’ve had the incredible opportunity to visit Thailand and Singapore.